 - The “jump” from intrapsychic to systems thinking the contextualization of the presenting problem (intergenerational, social, cultural, and political)

-- Forming systemic hypothesis and the use of decision dialogues
+- Tracking cycle of interactions, asking relational questions, forming systemic hypothesis and the use of decision dialogues

 - The importance of a critically conscious frame, the value of exploring systems of oppression and the multiple selves of the therapist

 Molly Bobek, LCSW, is a graduate of the externship and faculty member.
 She works at the National Center on Addiction and Substance abuse as the Project Director of a National Institute on Drug Abuse (NIDA) funded study aiming to observe, identify, and describe the core family therapy techniques for adolescent substance abuse across three different evidence-based family therapy models.
 Molly works with individuals, couples, and families as a therapist at the Center for Optimal Living and in private practice in Manhattan.

 Sarah Berland, LCSW, is a graduate of the Ackerman Institute, where she currently serves as a member of the Teaching Faculty and Director of The JUSTICE Project.
 Sarah attended the Smith College School for Social Work and maintains a private practice in Manhattan.

 Date / Time:

 10:00 am–4:00 pm

 Questions?
 Visit our Workshop FAQ Page.